 Wool is commonly made from the fleece of sheep but it can also refer to other animal hair fabrics as well.

-Flax (Linen)Flax, or more commonly known as Linen, is made from the fibers inside the stem of the flax plant.
+Flax is more commonly known as Linen.
+This fiber material is made from the fibers inside the stem of the flax plant.